jcamacaro/data_science/README.md

 some cases, interact with this output

-## An IDE
+### An IDE

-Her,e you can install any IDE you like, there are tooooo many options and flavours, and styles; I can suggest Visual Studio Code
+Here you can install any IDE you like, there are tooooo many options and flavours, and styles; I can suggest Visual Studio Code

 https://code.visualstudio.com/